 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-In recent times, the Schonbrunn Palace played host to the Allies after World War II and also the famous 1961 conference between John F. Kennedy and Nikita Khrushchev.
+In recent times, this palace played host to the Allies after World War II and also the famous 1961 conference between John F. Kennedy and Nikita Khrushchev.
 During our visit, such high-levels affairs of state were not on the agenda.
 Being Easter time, our agenda was gluhwein to keep us warm and buying painted Easter eggs in the small market in the courtyard.

-Schonbrunn Palace was just a quick ride on the U-4 subway from downtown Vienna and lunch at Vienna’s Naschmarkt.
-It’s worth noting that you should buy your tickets at the entrance center at the main gate when you come in (on the left) and don’t walk all the way up to the Schönbrunn.
+Schonbrunn Palace (website) was just a quick ride on the U-4 subway from downtown Vienna and the famous Naschmarkt.
+It’s worth noting that you should buy your tickets at the entrance center at the main gate when you come in (on the left) and don’t walk all the way up to the Schönbrunn Palace.
 I found out the hard way – it’s a long walk back.